B-Fab: WWE (2019–2021)

-During summer of 2017, Brandy participated in a WWE tryout which featured wrestling names such as Cody Deaner and Mike Taverna.
+During summer of 2017, Brandy participated in a WWE tryout.
 On August 28, 2019, it was reported that WWE signed Brandy to a developmental contract.
 On December 5, 2019, Brandy made her debut during a live event during which she teamed with Taynara in a successful women's tag team match defeating Catalina Garcia and Rita Reis.
 The following year on February 28, 2020, she wrestled her first singles match at a NXT live event against Kayden Carter.
 On March 6 and March 7, Brandy wrestled her final live events, just one week before the COVID-19 pandemic was acknowledged in the United States, effectively restricting all sports businesses from holding live audience events.
 She wrestled only eight matches, between years 2019 and 2020.
 On the September 14 episode of NXT, Briana Brandy won her only singles match victory by defeating Katrina Cortez.
 Under her new name B-Fab, on the May 11, 2021 episode of NXT, she appeared alongside the recently formed the stable Hit Row.
 On the September 28 episode of NXT, her final match was a No Disqualification match against Elektra Lopez, but she was not successful.

 B-Fab made her main roster debut at the SmackDown brand after being drafted alongside Hit Row during the 2021 WWE Draft.
 On November 8, 2021, she was released from her contract alongside Hit Row due to budget cuts.
 B-Fab and Ashante "Thee" Adonis managed Isaiah "Swerve" Scott and Top Dolla in one match on SmackDown before being released.

 Independent circuit (2022)

-Following her release from WWE, Brandy and the rest of Hit Row, would begin appearing on the independent circuit, under the team name, The HitMakerZ.
+Following her release from WWE, Brandy and the rest of Hit Row appeared on the independent circuit under the team name The HitMakerZ.

 Return to WWE (2022–present)

+Hit Row (2022–2024)

 On the August 12, 2022 episode of SmackDown, Hit Row, minus Scott, made their unannounced return as faces, where Top Dolla and Adonis (accompanied by B-Fab) defeated two local competitors.
 B-Fab made her main roster in-ring debut at the women's Royal Rumble match as the seventh entrant at Royal Rumble on January 28, 2023.
 She was eliminated in 36 seconds by eventual winner Rhea Ripley.
 Hit Row was quietly disbanded with the release of Top Dolla in September 2023 and with Adonis being announced as a new tag team with Cedric Alexander in February 2024.